digital-asset/docs.daml.com/docs/2.10.0/docs/canton/architecture/domains/domains.rst

   .. _fail-over-domain-req:

-* **Seamless fail-over for sync domain entities:** All sync domain entities must be able to tolerate crash faults up to a certain failure rate, e.g., 1 sequencer node out of 3 can fail without interruption.
+* **Seamless fail-over for sync domain entities:** All sync domain entities must be able to tolerate crash faults up to a certain failure rate, e.g., one sequencer node out of three can fail without interruption.

   .. _resilience-domain-req: